sachie/react-quickstart/README.md

 ## What's not included

-- No comprehensive redux examples, such as component specific reducers/sagas, etc. As different developers have different preferences for this structure, and some might opt out of redux completely.
+- No comprehensive redux examples, such as component specific reducers, etc. As different developers have different preferences for this structure, and some might opt out of redux completely.

 - No server side rendering setup.